dieterich-lab/MiMB_JACUSA2_chapter/README.md

 # Usage
 The following protocol describes how to predict m6A modification from nanopore direct RNA-seq data.
 The benchmark is obtained from [PRJEB40872](https://www.ebi.ac.uk/ena/browser/view/PRJEB40872?show=reads) and is composed of two samples from two conditions: wild-type cells (modified RNAs) and Mettl3 knockout cells (unmodified RNAs) with two replicates (2 and 3).
 The analysis is validated against reported m6A sites in the three miCLIP-based studies Bouliaset al. [2019], Koh et al. [2019], Körtel et al. [2021]. [following the use case 1 of the manuscript, We limited the analysis to the set of sites reported in 'data/selected_regions.bed' file]

-We present here after the main steps to produce the BAM files.
-However, for the testing example, we consider BAM files of wild-type cells ("HEK293T-WT-rep2.bam","HEK293T-WT-rep3.bam") and knockout cells ("HEK293T-KO-rep2.bam","HEK293T-KO-rep3.bam")  from [Zenodo](https://doi.org/10.5281/zenodo.5924995) as our inputs.
+We present hereafter the main steps to produce BAM files which would be the input of our pipeline.

 ## Preprocessing of Direct RNAseq
 1. Base call the ionic current signal stored in FAST5 file using Guppy basecaller.